NathanVGS/RoR-workshop/README.md

 ```
 This parameter will now specify to what our `/` route will lead.
 In this case, we will redirect to the `index` action of our ArticleController, and load all available articles in our database.

+If you want to know more about routing in Rails, you can follow the link in the `routes.rb` file or click [here](https://guides.rubyonrails.org/routing.html) for the documentation.

 ### Step 5: The Views and the create/update forms

 We've taken a look at the controller and the routes for our index page, and we've seen that the scaffolding created a whole lot more for the other RESTful actions, but we have yet to take a look at the view files that were also created.